color, shape & second chances.

 It begins with a portrait shot on film and developed onto watercolor paper brushed with light-sensitive emulsion.
 Afterward, the image is digitally dissected, layered, and brought to life as a moving portrait—blurring the line between analog and digital.

-Love of grain & pixel
+grain + pixel

-state faiR cameo
+state faiR cameos